cross-platform/icloud-for-linux/README.md

 - [OneDrive](https://onedrive.live.com/)
 - [OneNote](https://www.onenote.com/notebooks)

-These are links to the Office 365 web apps embeded in a minimalist web browser.
+These are links to the Office 365 web apps embedded in a minimalist web browser.

 This snap is not supported or endorsed by Microsoft, Inc.